 Begin by putting a bucket under the sink to catch the drain water when you open up the pipes.
 Then use slip-joint pliers to loosen the coupling nuts on both sides of the U-shaped trap.
 Once loosened, you can turn the nuts by hand until the trap comes apart.

 Use a wire coat-hanger to clean out the hair and debris, if necessary, then flush the trap with a hose outdoors.
 Check the remaining parts of the drain pipe for any visible blockage, then reassemble the trap.

 Plumbing snakes are made in two varieties: drain augers and closet augers (named after “water closet,” a plumbing term for toilet).
-To buy these online at Amazon, visit these links: drain augers and closet augers.

 Most people are familiar with the drain auger, a long, tightly wound flexible metal cable with a corkscrew auger at one end and a crank at the other.
 The closet auger is a little less familiar—it’s a very short version of the snake with a rigid end that is easier to push down into a toilet.